“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 Final Thoughts

-If your resume isn’t landing interviews, the problem isn’t your skills—it’s how you’re presenting them.
 Social media is a results-driven industry, and recruiters want to see proof that you can grow audiences, boost engagement, and drive conversions.

 TL;DR

 - Use a clear resume format (chronological for experienced professionals, functional for beginners, hybrid for a balance).
+You can also look into a resume builder to help you get started.

 - A strong summary should highlight key achievements, like increased engagement, audience growth, or ROI from campaigns.
+Avoid a generic resume objective and focus on a powerful summary instead.

 - Include hard skills (content creation, analytics, paid ads) and soft skills (creativity, trend awareness, adaptability).